 TERM ENDS 2023

 Robyn is a strategy, marketing and brand positioning executive who has served as Chief Marketing Officer of some of the world’s largest professional services organizations and as Senior Vice President of Edelman Worldwide and Bozell.
 She has been widely recognized as a marketing leader by media and business organizations including the American Marketing Association, Legal Marketing Association, Marketing Partner Forum and International Association of Business Communicators.
 She is retired from her CMO duties and runs her own consulting firm, RLR Advisory Group.
 Robyn holds an MBA from DePaul University in Chicago along with her PSU BA in Journalism.
-She lives in Lake Forest, Illinois and San Diego, California.
+She lives in Lake Forest, Illinois and San Diego.

 Treasurer: Megan Hennigan, ’00

 Megan Hennigan graduated with dual degrees in Marketing & International Business as well as French.
 She held various roles in the Business Division including managing the ‘Office,’ Advertising Executive, & Business Manager.
 After graduating, she worked at News America Marketing in their sales development program focused on Consumer Products clients.
 Her experience at The Daily Collegian directly contributed to both securing this role and the quick start in her career.
 In 2005, she was hired by Heinz North America in the new and growing field of Shopper Marketing.
 Since then, she has held successive roles in the CPG industry that focus on bridging sales & marketing capabilities at consumer goods organizations.
 She is passionate about delivering marketing programs that influence shopper behavior, drive sales, and impact growth for both retailers and manufacturers.
 She lives in Philadelphia with her husband Dr. Nicholas Bonneau (a history professor) and their cat Walter.

 Consultant, The Pittsburgh Foundation Communications Department